-- 1. What new words did we learn last week? - 2.
-Can you give me an example of how to use one of the new vocabulary words?
+2. Can you give me an example of how to use one of the new vocabulary words?

-We will learn about .............
-(The facilitator should talk about what we would be learning in the upcoming 3 days to create excitement).
+We will learn about ......
+(The teacher should talk about what we would be learning in the upcoming 3 days to create excitement).

 I am excited for the upcoming days, I don't want you to miss this experience.